Alcohol Consumption and Treatment Around the World

-While there are millions of people losing their lives due to alcohol, millions more are losing quality of life.
+While millions of people lose their lives due to alcohol, millions more lose quality of life.
 Child neglect, suicide, assaults and property crimes, domestic violence, workplace and school absenteeism, business failure and divorce rates are related to alcohol consumption around the world.
 Alcohol consumption is also related to risky sex, contributing to unwanted pregnancies, rapes, and sexually transmitted diseases including HIV/AIDS.

 Alcohol even harms the unborn.
 Alcohol consumption by a pregnant woman can result in fetal alcohol syndrome (FAS), a complicated package of symptoms that can include learning disabilities, central nervous system disorders, physical deformation, perception impairment and even death.

 Treatment Advice in America

-The National Institutes of Health in the US advises the following components for someone in an alcohol treatment program:
+The National Institutes of Health in the United States advises the following components for someone in an alcohol treatment program: